#HealthBytes: Five foods to help you tackle vitamin D deficiency

 Oily or fatty fishes are a great source of vitamin D. Salmons, sardines, and mackerels are also rich in omega-3 fatty acids, which contribute toward a healthy heart.
 If you are not a fan of fresh fish, canned tuna or sardines are inexpensive alternatives.
 A single teaspoon of cod liver oil every day packs in the day's requirement of vitamins A and D.

 You can go for fortified cereals, oatmeal and orange juice

+Fortified foods are those that naturally don't have a particular nutrient but have it added by the manufacturers.
+Fortified cereals and oatmeal are readily available in the market.
+Have it with cow's milk or soy milk for an extra boost.
 Orange juice fortified with vitamin D is an excellent choice, too, especially to make sure your little ones are getting their required daily dose.

 Mushrooms are a great option for vegetarians

 Just like humans, mushrooms can naturally absorb vitamin D when exposed to sunlight.
 Do note, the vitamin D found in the fungus is different from that found in animals.
 But research shows that it is the same as that derived from vitamin D supplements in the market.
 The shiitake and maitake varieties are good options when it comes to sourcing vitamin D from mushrooms.